darkecology/wsrdata/README.md

 #### annotations
 - **v1.0.0** is a txt file and can be downloaded [here](https://www.dropbox.com/s/0j9srf0jt6lc76e/user_annotations.txt?dl=0).
+In the file, y and x are in the range of -150000 to 150000 meters.
+Large y indicates North; large x indicates East.
 Notice that the second column can end with ".gz" or ".Z".
 Previous to this repository, the list was processed to become *.mat files [here](https://www.dropbox.com/s/eti469m1z4634x4/Annotations.zip?dl=0) and used by [1].